ashutoshmjain/gita/src/mathuraChap09.md

 ---

 Imagine the time - thousands of year back - long before  the periodic table - continued the Angel - the broad categories of the matter were - solids, liquids and gases.
-Every thing that may be observed must be one of these.
+Every thing that may be observed must be one of these three.
 And the eight colors were considered the means to observe the matter.
 The matter, be it solid or liquid must have a unique color, air being the transparent white light.
 So they concluded - All observable things, at max may have eleven transitions - eight colors (the state of information) and three states of matter - solids, liquids and gases.
 At any given point in time only two were observable - one state of matter and one color.
 The notion of "work" was to change either of these two - for example if you heat a metal, first it changes the colors and then it becomes liquid.

 He paused a little to think the qualifying remarks - even today, with all the science, that basic design of "observability" stands good.
 Now, in modern science - we we have covered many miles on the observability (of matter) but what about the  "Observer"?
 What is the dichotomy of an "observer" ?
 Unfortunately we have never focused much on the "observer".